VSanto/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

 *  The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-The data      shows that the current manufacturing data meets the design specification for lot1 and lot2, but lot3 does not meet the design specifications as the vairance is much    higher than allowed variance.
+The data      shows that the current manufacturing data meets the design specification for the T-Test and all lots.

 #### The suspension coil’s PSI continuous variable across all manufacturing lots